Programs

 Startup and Expansion Grants for Permanent Eye Health and Vision Clinics

 The provision of on-site, comprehensive eye and vision care speaks directly to the mission of health centers to provide primary, preventive health care services.
-As such ACU provides small grants to health centers to support the costs of vision equipment and supplies.
-Since 2018, ACU has assisted twenty-nine health centers in establishing and expanding permanent eye health and vision care programs.
+As such ACU provides small grants to federally qualified health centers (FQHCs) and look-alikes to support the costs of vision equipment and supplies.
+Since 2018, ACU has assisted twenty-nine FQHCs in establishing and expanding permanent eye health and vision care programs.

 “Having to refer our patients to another site meant that we were sometimes exacerbating the transportation, scheduling, and/or financial barriers faced by the patients.
 In the area served by the site, nearly 33% of the population is considered low income, and 59.2% of the population is at or below 138% of the federal poverty line and/or uninsured.
 Referring our patients elsewhere would significantly decrease the likelihood that our patients would go on to receive the follow-up care they need at a price they could afford.
 By providing low-cost vision care services to our patients, we can ensure that they have access to quality eye care, regardless of their ability to pay.”